-Someone once told me that using the controller that comes with your device is like using those $5 earbuds from Walmart.
+Someone once told me that using the controller that comes with your Android TV box is like using those $5 earbuds from Walmart.
 They’ll work, but you’re going to miss out on a lot of the experience.

 Think about it this way: What’s the first thing you reach for when you want to watch a movie?

 It’s the remote control.

 It doesn’t matter whether you’re controlling a TV, Blu-Ray player, HTPC, Set Top Box (STB), or an Android TV box.
 You still have to click on the right icon to start playing the movie.
 If you end up getting frustrated by the controller, you’re going to have a pretty crappy experience.